BLsquared/ShovelKnightDST/_The Shovel Knight Readme.txt

 Use: Worth gold nugget x5 when given to the Pig King.

 Not Craftable
-Found by: 10% chance when fishing with the Fishing Rod -Relic
+Found by: 10% chance when fishing at a pond with the Fishing Rod -Relic, 5% at the Troupple Pond.

 ===
 Troupple Apple: